Think you might be pregnant?

 You may receive an inaccurate result if the test is taken too early in your cycle.

 Here are some signs that you should take a pregnancy test.

 One of the first and most reliable signs of pregnancy is a missed period.

 If you don’t track your cycle closely, it might be hard to determine whether or not you’re late.
 Many women have a 28-day menstrual cycle.
 Consider taking a test if it’s been more than a month since your last period.

-Keep in mind that your period can sometimes be delayed or skipped due to stress, diet, or certain medical conditions.
+Keep in mind that your period can sometimes be delayed or skipped due to stress, diet, exercise, or certain medical conditions.

 Also pay attention to your flow if you suspect pregnancy.
 It’s common to experience light bleeding or spotting in the early weeks as the egg buries deeper into the uterine lining during implantation.
 Take note of any difference in the color, texture, or amount of blood.

 Contact your doctor if you have bleeding and a positive pregnancy test.